hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In the literature surrounding the rise of travel and tourism by pilgrims, the bakufu and daimyo are represented as being against travel,

+The reasons for this are argued to be because travel could interfere with the farmer's agricultural production, to which both the bakufu and daimyo's finances were directly tied, and travelling expenses meant money would be leaving the region (Blacker 1984, Traganou 2004, Vaporis 1994).
+Moving beyond economic reasons, there is also the argument that the pilgrimage itself posed a threat to bakufu's authority (Traganou 2004), and the "harassing restrictions" imposed by daimyo were because they viewed the peasant's travel as "frivolous, useless, extravagant and immoral", and neglection of the peasant's "proper duty" ( #Blacker_1984 , 604).

 In the many articles on travel in the Edo period there is an overall perception that the bakufu and daimyo held a position against pilgrimage, wishing to restrict unnecessary movement ( #Kanzaki_1995, #Vaporis_2012, #Watkins_2008), particularly of women  #Nenzi_2004).
 While none openly ask the question of why, some do reference economic and social factors.

 However, the actual situation at the barriers and actions of the authorities in response to growing peasant pilgrimage reveals their tolerance of travel and flexibility of the system.